Shop Best-selling Swim Gear of the Season | SHOP NOW

 A high-performance racing suit is a serious investment in your swimming career.
 Unlike your everyday practice suit, these technical garments are built with delicate, high-compression fabrics and water-repellent finishes designed for speed.
 Giving your suit the right care is the best way to protect that investment and ensure it performs at its peak for every big race.
 A little extra attention after a meet can make a huge difference in how long your suit lasts and how well it works in the water.
 Think of it as part of your post-race routine—just as important as your cooldown.
 The specialized materials are what give you that edge, but they're also what make the suit vulnerable to chlorine, heat, and rough handling.
 Without proper care, the fabric can lose its compression, the water-repellent coating can wear off, and the bonded seams can start to separate, turning your expensive tech suit into a glorified practice jammer.

-How to Wash and Store It Correctly
+The Right Way to Wash and Store Your Suit

 The golden rule of suit care is to rinse it immediately.
 As soon as you’re done with your race, give your suit a thorough rinse in cold, fresh water to wash away damaging chlorine and other pool chemicals.
 Never, ever put a racing suit in the washing machine or dryer.
 The heat and agitation will destroy the delicate bonded seams and technical fibers.
 Instead, hand wash it gently in a sink with cool water.
 If you need to use soap, choose one specifically designed for swimwear or a very mild, neutral detergent.
 After washing, gently squeeze out the excess water—don't wring or twist it, as that can stretch and damage the fabric.
 Lay the suit flat on a towel or hang it to air dry in a well-ventilated spot away from direct sunlight.